isalkovic/cp4i-mq-samples/15-ldap/README.md

 ### Create a private key and a self-signed certificate for the queue manager

 For the purpose of this demonstration we are going to create a self-signed certificate for our Queue manager.
-Typically this would be a certificate signed by a recognised certificate authority.
+For real life scenarios, this would typically be a certificate issued and signed by a recognised certificate authority.

 ```
 openssl req -newkey rsa:2048 -nodes -keyout qm15.key -subj "//CN=qm15" -x509 -days 3650 -out qm15.crt